triton-inference-server/python_backend/README.md

         with `--strict-model-config=false`.
 Implementing this function is optional.
         A no implementation of `auto_complete_config` will do nothing.
-This function can be used to set `max_batch_size`, `input` and `output` properties of the model using `pb_utils.set_max_batch_size`, `pb_utils.add_input`, and
+This function can be used to set `max_batch_size`, `input` and `output` properties of the model using `set_max_batch_size`, `add_input`, and `add_output`.
-        `pb_utils.add_output`.
         These properties will allow Triton to load the model with minimal model configuration in absence of a configuration file.
 This function returns the `pb_utils.ModelConfig` object with these properties.
+You can use `as_dict` function to gain read-only access to the `pb_utils.ModelConfig` object.
-        Users can use `pb_utils.as_dict` function to gain read-only access to the `pb_utils.ModelConfig` object.
         The `pb_utils.ModelConfig` object being returned from here will be used as the final configuration for the model.

         Note: The Python interpreter used to invoke this function will be destroyed upon returning from this function and as a result none of the objects created